dj1103/horang-forwarder/README.md

 ## Usage
+A designated main directory is the folder with multiple subdirectories and files.
+The interval is optional.
+An interval of 10 seconds is by default for the data ingestion rate.

+         python3 logforwarder.py <directory> [<interval>]
+         Ex. python3 horang_forwarder.py /nsm/zeek/
+         Ex. python3 horang_forwarder.py c:\users\myaccount\Desktop\zeek\

      Recommended steps:
           Note: "pip install elasticsearch" may require for now. python3 -m venv .venv       # virtual mapping for Python libraries source .venv/bin/activate   # activate the virtual

      [USAGE] python3 horang_forwarder.py <directory> [<interval>] [<dest option>]")
           1. <directory> is madatory.
 Please define the directory to load data